acm-uiuc/til/_til/rails/list-the-enqueued-jobs.md

+---
-# List The Enqueued Jobs
+title: List The Enqueued Jobs
+category: rails
+---

 Many Rails apps need to delegate work to jobs that can be performed at a later time.
 Both unit and integration testing can benefit from asserting